johnmallen78/Amazon_Vine_Analysis/README.md

 ### Bias Analysis

-We first determined the percentage of 5 star reviews for both paid and unpaid reviews.
+We first determined the percentage of 5 star reviews for both paid and unpaid reviews based on a dataframe we created where the number of helpful_votes divided by total_votes is equal to or greater than 50%.

 ![Percent](images/Percent.png)

-We can see from this graphic that the percentage of 5 star reviews for unpaid reviewers is significantly higher than that of the paid reviewers.
+We can see from this graphic that the percentage of 5 star reviews for paid reviewers is significantly higher than that of the unpaid reviewers.

 After running an analysis to determine the total number of Vine reviews verses Non-Vine reviews we get the below results.